boldlybryan/brykng/_drafts/advice-to-my-younger-self.markdown

 * Be open to new things and new ideas.
 Never, ever write something off before giving it an honest chance.
 You'll never know for sure until you tried.
 * Have no regrets, and don't worry about having them.
 * Be social.
 You have immense opportunities to meet new people
+* Be patient.
+Things don't happen overnight.
+Also, stick with things even when you're not sure about them.
 * You can work til your dead
 * Embrace every challenge that comes your way, however boring or insignificant it may seem.